Sinkinson/autocomplete/README.md

 2. `cd` into the directory
 3. Run `npm install` to install dependencies
 4. Run `npm start` to start the application
-5. Navigate to the application using: `http://localhost:3000`
+5. Type `http://localhost:3000` into your browser

 ## Example usage